fivexl/website/content/blog/container-hardening-guide/index.md

             dockerfile: ./examples/go_app_example/Dockerfile.goapp
     ```

+### Stage 2.
+Build Level

+This set of recommendations is simple to complete and can be performed within a workday.
+It mostly focuses on adjusting the Docker Image.
+Here are some initiatives, categorized from simple to complex.

-2. **Run a CVE Check to detect vulnerabilities in packages**.
-Tools like Snyk, AWS ECR, or Trivy can be used to scan your container images for known vulnerabilities in installed packages if you have to install some.
-These tools cross-reference your image against various CVE databases and provide a report, helping you to remediate any potential security issues.
+1. **Run a CVE Check to detect vulnerabilities in packages**.
+It is possible to scan your container images for known vulnerabilities in installed packages using tools such as AWS ECR, Snyk, or Trivy.
+These tools cross-check your image against various CVE databases and provide a report, which can help you identify and fix any potential security issues.
+However, it's important to note that these tools only look into package manager information.
+If you download a tool like jq via curl directly from Github, the scanners will not detect it.
+Therefore, if you need to add tools, it is advisable to do so via the package manager.

     **Github CI example**
     ```yaml